yuvaldori/gigaspaces-wiki-jekyll/xap100sec/authenticating-against-a-database.markdown

 Consider Edward, a Box-Office Employee, which has privileges to list all movies and their available seats, and to reserve a seat.
 Edward is granted `READ` privileges for class `eg.cinema.Movie` and for class `eg.cinema.Seat`, and `WRITE` privileges to update a `eg.cinema.Seat` as reserved.
 Of course, this can get quite cumbersome for production use.

 {% info %}
-This Spring Security configuration file can be found under `<GigaSpaces root>/config/security/in-memory-security-config.xml`
+This Spring Security configuration file can be found under `<XAP root>/config/security/in-memory-security-config.xml`
 {% endinfo %}

 # Declaring a JDBC DAO